Estimating population size using the network scale up method: Results

-Through our simulations, we were also able to see the importance of the choice of priors for the transmission effect model.
-To contrast our transmission bias simulation using the informative prior based on \citet{salganik2011game}'s game of contacts results, we also ran a simulation using an uninformative Uniform(0,1) prior on $\tau_K$.
+Through our simulations, we were also able to see the importance of the choice of priors for the transmission bias model.
+In addition to our transmission bias simulation using the informative prior based on \citeauthor{salganik2011game}'s (\citeyear{salganik2011game}) game of contacts results, we also ran a simulation using $\operatorname{Uniform}(0,1)$ prior on $\tau_K$, which we will refer to as an informative prior.
 We found that for $\tau_K$, the posterior distribution was very similar to the prior.
-Table \ref{tab:prior.post.quant} gives the 95\% interval end points and median for the $\tau_K$ prior as well as the average interval endpoints and medians for the $\tau_K$ posterior for both the informative and uninformative simulations, where the posterior values are averaged over the estimates from the 100 simulation posteriors of $\tau_K$.
+Table~\ref{tab2} gives the 95\% interval end points and median for the $\tau_K$ prior as well as the average interval endpoints and medians for the $\tau_K$ posterior for the simulations with both informative and uninformative priors, where the posterior values are averaged over the estimates from the 100 simulation posteriors of $\tau_K$.

 The close match between the prior and posterior of $\tau_K$ has major implications for the posterior estimates of $N_K$ as well.
-Table \ref{tab:prior.post.quant} shows the 95\% credible interval points and medians of $N_K$ averaged over the 100 simulations for both the informative and uninformative prior as well.
+Table~\ref{tab2} shows the 95\% credible interval points and medians of $N_K$ averaged over the 100 simulations for both the informative and uninformative prior as well.
 The estimate of $N_K$ from the transmission bias model is roughly equal to the estimate of $N_K$ from the random degree model divided by $\tau_K$.
 Our estimates from the transmission bias model were very close to the estimates in the random degree model divided by the prior expected value $\tau_K$.
 Thus, the error in the prior expectation of the transmission bias will lead to a corresponding error in the estimate of $N_K$.
-Our uninformative prior has an expected transmission bias, $\tau_K$, of 50\% (as compared to the true 54\%) and we do indeed see an overestimate of the median prevalence in Table \ref{tab:prior.post.quant} when using the uninformative prior: the true prevalence is 3.6\% as opposed to the estimate of 3.9\% with the noninformative prior.
+Our uninformative prior has an expected transmission bias, $\tau_K$, of 50\% (as compared to the true 54\%), and we do indeed see an overestimate of the median prevalence in Table~\ref{tab2} when using the uninformative prior: the true prevalence is 3.6\% as opposed to the estimate of 3.9\% with the noninformative prior.

-In addition, if there is a lot of uncertainty in the prior of $\tau_K$, the posterior interval for $N_K$ will also be wide.
-Figure \ref{transmission_mae} shows the need to account for transmission bias to produce an unbiased estimate, but Table \ref{tab:prior.post.quant} indicates that an informative prior is needed to account for transmission bias.
+If there is considerable uncertainty in the prior of $\tau_K$, the posterior interval for $N_K$ will also be wide.
+The bottom two panels of Figure~\ref{mae} show the need to account for transmission bias to produce an unbiased estimate, but Table~\ref{tab2} indicates that an informative prior is needed to account for transmission bias.
 This indicates the need for methods to estimate transmission bias.